Laurel Caverns

 Laurel Caverns is the largest cave in the Commonwealth of Pennsylvania by volume and area.
-Located in the community of Farmington, it sits on the Chestnut Ridge near Uniontown, roughly 50 mi southeast of Pittsburgh.
+Located in the community of Farmington, it sits on Chestnut Ridge near Uniontown, roughly 50 mi southeast of Pittsburgh.

 Initially an unregulated wild cave that was known by locals and word of mouth as "Dulany's Cave" (alternate spelling: "Dulaney's Cave") during the early 1900s, it was owned, during the 1930s, by Norman Cale and his brother, and then later by Cale and his wife, Helen, who opened it to the general public as a show cave on July 1, 1964, and marketed it as "the caverns in the clouds".

-In 2025, Pennsylvania Gov. Josh Shapiro proposed turning Laurel Caverns into a state park.
-If approved by the General Assembly, the caverns' owner, David Cale, would donate them to the state government, which would maintain them for public use in perpetuity.
+In 2025, Pennsylvania Governor Josh Shapiro proposed turning Laurel Caverns into a state park.
+David and Lilian Cale, who created the Laurel Caverns Conservancy, then donated the property to the Commonwealth of Pennsylvania, and on April 6, 2026, Gov. Shapiro officially announced the grand opening of Laurel Caverns State Park.
+Laurel Caverns became Pennsylvania's 125th State Park, and its first underground.

-History and notable features
+History

+Early history

 Named after Thomas Dulany, the early nineteenth-century owner of the land where the cave was located and first achieved local prominence, Dulany Cave (alternate spelling: "Dulaney's Cave") was reportedly first explored on September 11, 1816, by a party of six men.
 Headed by John A. Paxton of Philadelphia, that party "tried all passages, even those so small that they had to wriggle or crawl to get through".
 Describing the last section reached by the team, Paxton described it as the cave's largest, adding:

 "This we found to be very spacious, being from 20 to 30 feet wide, from 30 to 80 feet from the floor to the roof, and 1,200 feet in length, with a stream sufficient to turn a grist-mill running its full length.
 We measured with a line the extreme distance we had been in, and found it to be 3,600 feet, but we must have traveled altogether upwards of two miles."

 Still known by locals as "Dulany's Cave" in 1915, it remained an unregulated wild cave well into the 1950s.
 Even so, by the 1930s, it was a popular attraction for church groups and visiting guests of area residents, who arranged for tours headed by Don Helmick and other knowledgeable guides.

 Owned by Uniontown brothers Norman and Roy Cale, beginning sometime around the 1930s, the land near the cavern became the subject of historical research regarding the eighteenth-century operation of Fort Contrechoeur, a stockade that had been erected by the French between 1747 and 1748 during the French and Indian Wars.

 By the 1940s, Halloween-themed events were being held inside the cave, billed as opportunities to "explore the dark caverns with the live bats that fly from one end of the cave to the other".
-During the mid-1950s, the Cales began exploring ways to convert the wild cave into a for-profit tourist attraction.